 By providing a platform for as many members as possible to voice their concerns, a union was in for a surprise.
-The top issue the wider group of members wanted the union to focus on hadn't be flagged as a priority before: Namely, the need to break the adverse work culture that expects workers to put more hours in then they are paid for.
-Read in the below how the use of the survey tool ThoughtExchange is putting a healthy work life back on the agenda!
+The top issue the wider group of members wanted the union to focus on hadn’t be flagged as a priority before: Namely, the need to break the adverse work culture that expects workers to put more hours in then they are paid for.
+Read in below how the use of the survey tool ThoughtExchange is putting a healthy work-life back on the agenda!

 One of the key objectives of the Young Workers’ Lab has been to trial new methods to improve union democracy.

-Since we published results in spring 2019, we've now run over thirty tests of an anonymised survey tool called ThoughtExchange with UNI sectors and affiliates in the UK, South America, Australia and Europe.
+Since we published results in spring 2019, we’ve now run over thirty tests of an anonymized survey tool called ThoughtExchange with UNI sectors and affiliates in the UK, South America, Australia and Europe.
 The tool allows members (and non-members) to have their say without restrictions such as being in a certain location at a certain time.
-This is crucial for young workers and those who cannot attend union meetings, or are maybe uncomfortable speaking up in public.
+This is crucial for young workers and those who cannot attend union meetings or are maybe uncomfortable speaking up in public.

 The tool works as follows.
 First, the union asked their members the following question (each ThoughtExchange is based around one question):

 What small things can we do together that will improve the working lives of everyone who works in [the sector]?

 Members can respond with as many answers as they wish.
 They are also invited to score the answers that came in.
 The tool is designed so that every answer given is shown an equal number of times to the group as a whole, which means that the first answers don’t automatically become the ones that everyone votes to the top.
 This ensures democratic participation even when the group size hits the tens of thousands.